Hidden messages in London’s typography, studio session

-This is the evocative story of London street signs and what they communicate to us, often on a subconscious level.
+This is the evocative story of London street signs and what they communicate to you, often on a subconscious level.

-This session was a roaring success when it launched at Soho House.
-Due to popular demand it will now run on an occasional basis from the ephemera-filled Type Tasting studio.
-This is in an old Victorian chocolate factory overlooking a pretty cobbled courtyard, nestled on the edge of Dalston in London.
+This was a roaring success when it first launched at Soho House and, due to popular demand, it will now run on an occasional basis in my studio in an old Victorian chocolate factory overlooking a pretty cobbled courtyard, and nestled on the edge of Dalston in London.

-• Snacks and tasters will be served during the workshop to bring different stories to life.
-Since we’re in an old chocolate factory, we’ll end with a multisensory chocolate tasting in true Willy Wonka-esque style.
+• Snacks, tasters, sounds and scent will be served during the workshop to bring different stories to life.

 • Lashings of tea and coffee.

 • You’ll be provided with a sketchbook to scribble in, drawing materials and colour-in information sheets.

 Author Sarah Hyndman is your tour guide for this hands-on and interactive masterclass.
 She will show you how the street signs of London reveal amazing layers of history, and that inform your decision making — often on a subconscious level.

 Sarah Hyndman is the author of ‘Why Fonts Matter’.
 She is a TEDx speaker, a regular on radio (BBC Radio 4’s Word of Mouth with Michael Rosen, Saturday Live, Today.) and TV (Sunday Brunch).
 Sarah is a multisensory typography expert and collaborates on studies with Professor Charles Spence of the University of Oxford.